 Clause: The Anti-Kickback Act of 1986 (41 U.S.C.
 51-58) prohibits any person from: providing or attempting to provide or offering to provide any kickback; soliciting, accepting or attempting to accept any kickback; or including, directly or indirectly, the amount of any kickback in the contract price.
 The Act imposes criminal and civil penalties on any person who knowingly and willfully engages in the prohibited conduct addressed in the Act [FAR 3.502-2 (b) and (c)].

-Loyola University Chicago is committed to supporting small business enterprises, including disadvantaged, women-owned, veteran-owned, service disabled veteran-owned and HUBZone business enterprises, in its purchasing programs.
+Loyola University Chicago is committed to supporting small business enterprises, including disadvantaged, minority-owned, women-owned, veteran-owned, service disabled veteran-owned and HUBZone business enterprises, in its purchasing programs.
 Categories of socially and economically disadvantaged small business enterprises are defined in FAR 19.001.
 Small business enterprises are defined by the federal government in FAR 19.102.

 Awards from federal government or other sponsoring agencies may mandate different participation goals.
-It is Loyola University Chicago's intent is to work with small business enterprises, disadvantaged, women-owned, veteran-owned, service disable veteran-owned and HUBZone businesses whenever it is feasible to do so.
+It is Loyola University Chicago's intent is to work with small business enterprises, disadvantaged, minority-owned, women-owned, veteran-owned, service disable veteran-owned and HUBZone businesses whenever it is feasible to do so.

 Success depends on the active commitment of all Buyers and Users.
-Loyola University's procurement activities should be as inclusive as possible to allow small, disadvantaged, women-owned, veteran-owned, service disabled veteran-owned, and HUBZone business enterprises the maximum practicable opportunity to participate in providing goods and services to Loyola University.
+Loyola University's procurement activities should be as inclusive as possible to allow small, disadvantaged, minority-owned, women-owned, veteran-owned, service disabled veteran-owned, and HUBZone business enterprises the maximum practicable opportunity to participate in providing goods and services to Loyola University.

-- The degree of utilization of small, disadvantaged, women-owned, veteran-owned, service disabled veteran-owned and HUBZone business enterprises should be considered along with other selection factors, such as cost, when choosing vendors.
+- The degree of utilization of small, disadvantaged, minority-owned, women-owned, veteran-owned, service disabled veteran-owned and HUBZone business enterprises should be considered along with other selection factors, such as cost, when choosing vendors.
 In addition to meeting contractual obligations and federal, state and local requirements to include small business program suppliers in Loyola University's bidding process, Loyola is also committed to encouraging these suppliers to compete for business.
 To be sure that such suppliers are not overlooked, use the following guidelines or resources:

 (1) Contact the Purchasing Department to help identify appropriate suppliers.